projectsveltos/sveltos/docs/addons/example_flux_sources.md

 ### Step 1: Configure Flux in the Management Cluster

-Run Flux in your management cluster and configure it to synchronize the Git repository containing your Kyverno manifests.
+Install and run Flux in your management cluster and configure it to synchronise the Git repository containing the Kyverno manifests.

 Use a __GitRepository__ resource similar to the below.

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1